KHwong12/urban-data-palette-blog/content/post/2021-03-xml-dataframe-r.md

   unnest_longer(DATA)
 ```

-The xml becomes an extremely long list.
-As the xml is nested into multiple layers, the thing to do is to unnest the first layer. `unnest_longer` is a function in tidyr which unnest a list the split the values of the list to multiple rows (thus *longer*).
+The XML becomes an extremely long list.
+As the XML is nested into multiple layers, the thing to do is to unnest the first layer. `unnest_longer` is a function in tidyr which unnest a list the split the values of the list to multiple rows (thus *longer*).

 **DATA** in the parameter of `unnest_longer` refers to the **DATA** tag on the top layer of the xml.
 When it is unnested, the structure of the dataframe will return the data inside each tag.
 In addition, a new column named **DATA_id** is added to indicate which xml tag the data belongs to.
 Since we are unnesting the first layer, the **DATA_id** column includes these 7 values: